-The NHS in Hampshire and the Isle of Wight and Public Health England (PHE) are well prepared for outbreaks of new infectious diseases.
-The NHS has put in place measures to ensure the safety of all patients and NHS staff while also ensuring services are available to the public as normal.
+The NHS in Hampshire and Public Health England (PHE) are well prepared for outbreaks of new infectious diseases.
+The NHS has put in place measures to protect patients, our community and NHS staff while ensuring as many services as possible are available to the public.

 Everyone is being reminded to follow Public Health England advice to: